An Exact Connection between two Solvable SDEs and a Nonlinear Utility Stochastic PDE: Regular Random Fields and Stochastic Differential Equations

-This is an interesting new approach in which the solution of the utility SPDE have a trajectory (path wise) representation contrary to the characteristics method where the solutions are represented as an expectation.
-In particular, note that there are several advantages of this connection between SPDE's and SDE's.
-For example, the existence of diverse works in the domain of SDE's and seen in the multitude of results on the existence, uniqueness and on the integrability of solutions.
-The monotonicity of solutions $X^*$ and $Y^*$ gives several properties of the solution $U$ of the SPDE.
+\paragraph{Conclusion} In this new approach, the solution of the utility SPDE have a pathwise representation, unlike to the characteristics method where the solutions are represented as a conditional expectation.
+There are several advantages of this connection between SPDEs and SDEs due to the many results of the SDE theory.
 To the best of our knowledge, there are no or few results that assert the monotonicity or the convexity of such solutions.
 Also, there may be other advantages in numerical methods and simulations of the SDE than of SPDE.

-We finish this section mentioning that the main assumption of Theorem \ref{ConverseTH} is to assume that the SDEs \eqref{eqXY} admit a solutions which is a fairly strong assumption because $\kappa^*$ and $\nu^*$ may depend on higher order derivatives of $U$.
-For example in the Markovian case where $U(t,x)=u(t,x,\Theta_t)$, according to Example \ref{exITOVENZELF}, the volatility vector $\gamma$ of $U$ is given by